Dental implants. Prosthetic phase

 are housed in the denture

-The retainers allow movement of the denture (that should be daily removed, to clean the denture and gum area), but enough retention to improve the quality of life for denture wearers, compared to conventional dentures.
+The retainers allow movement of the denture but enough retention to improve the quality of life for denture wearers compared to conventional dentures.

 - protect the part with the restoration in the early days